Drowning in data? Effective dashboard designs turn information overload into insights at a glance. Cut through your data with user-friendly design.

 The end result should be a simple dashboard with the relevant visuals and key points clearly highlighted.

-Take a look at this simple dashboard design we created for KSEB with clear labels and minimal outlook.
+Take a look at this simple dashboard design screens we created for KSEB with clear labels and minimal outlook.

 A simple dashboard design with clear labels and minimal outlook